 - Compression fractures of the vertebrae – when significant force is place on the spine.

-Your programme can include exercises to:-
+A Balance and Falls Rehabilitation Programme can include exercises to:-

 - Increase the strength of your buttock and thigh muscles for ease of negotiating slopes and stairs.

 - Functional drills to improve sit to stand mobility and ensure safe walking.